oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 For each element of type `/$defs/branches_t` with `category` of `product_version_range`, it MUST be tested that the value of `name` complies with the rules given in section [3.1.2.3.2](#branches-type---name-under-product-version-range).
 Version schemes of vers not supported by the implementation SHALL result in a warning which MUST include the version scheme name used.
-Nevertheless, all other rules MUST be checked to the extend possible.
+Nevertheless, all other rules MUST be checked to the extent possible.

 The relevant path for this test is: